 This is a good time to point out that I had seen Valentine on a daily basis since my arrival.
 He was a sweet, soft-spoken older man who always had a smile on his face.
 And although our conversation never progressed beyond the usual ‘ca va?, Oui, ca va bien’, he was one of my favorites.

 So as ludicrous as it sounds, I never questioned my safety when diving into the depths of the jungle to follow Valentine.
-I did, however, question my sanity when I realized that I was sprinting through the depths of the jungle with no lantern and no clue as to where we were going or why… and all I could think about was the millions of hungry, venomous predators that I had to be summoning as I stumbled about at an alarming pace, shouting out every profanity I knew in English, Spanish and French.
+I did, however, question my sanity when I realized that I was sprinting through the depths of the jungle with no lantern and no clue as to where we were going or why.
+And all I could think about were the millions of hungry, venomous predators I was pissing off as I stomped on top of them trying to get to wherever we were going as quickly as possible.

 Before I knew it, Valentine was long gone, and I could see nothing other than thick, green vegetation closing in around me.
-The reality of being lost in the jungles of Congo with an extremely challenged sense of direction jolted me into survival mode, and I screamed out at the top of my lungs… at the very moment I ran smack into Valentine.
+The reality of being lost in the jungles of Congo with my extremely challenged sense of direction jolted me into survival mode.
+I screamed out at the top of my lungs… at the very moment that I ran smack into Valentine.

-First of all, there was no ‘fire’.
+There was no fire.
 The neighbors were burning trash like they did almost every day.
 Although in our defense, we had never seen them do it at night, and it in no way resembled a harmless ‘we are just burning trash’ fire.

-It also turned out that my flawless execution of French was all for not.
-Most of the older workers communicate mainly in Swahili and know very little French, if any.
-Valentine most likely saw the panicked white woman flailing about, pointing towards the forest and assumed that I had seen some dangerous intruder.
+And as it turns out, my flawless execution of French was all for not.
+Most of the older workers communicate mainly in Swahili and know very little French if any.
+Valentine most likely saw the panicked white woman flailing about, pointing toward the forest, and assumed I’d seen some dangerous intruder.

 Not a terrible idea to learn a few ‘could save your life’ phrases in the local language

-Flashlight/lantern should be attached to you person at all times
+Keep flashlight/lantern attached to your person at all times

 No going out past bedtime